candril/mindful-bites/README.md

 Mindful Bites is a modern PWA that helps you develop healthier eating habits through simple meal tracking.
 Log what you eat, rate nutritional value, track portion sizes, and visualize your eating patterns - all without creating an account.

+### About Development

+Mindful Bites started as a vibe coding experiment.
+The initial version was created with bolt.new.
+Further improvements were done with GitHub Copilot Chat.
+Some parts were rewritten by hand after the initial AI-generated version was no longer sufficient.

 ## Features

 - **Quick Meal Logging**: Record what you ate with customizable meal components